mdn/translated-content/files/zh-cn/web/javascript/reference/global_objects/array/slice/index.md

   var _slice = Array.prototype.slice;

   try {
-    // Can't be used with DOM elements in IE &lt; 9 _slice.call(document.documentElement);
+    // Can't be used with DOM elements in IE < 9 _slice.call(document.documentElement);
-  } catch (e) { // Fails in IE &lt; 9
+  } catch (e) { // Fails in IE < 9
     // This will work for genuine arrays, array-like objects,
     // NamedNodeMap (attributes, entities, notations),
     // NodeList (e.g., getElementsByTagName), HTMLCollection (e.g., childNodes),
-    // and will not fail on other DOM objects (as do DOM elements in IE &lt; 9) Array.prototype.slice = function(begin, end) {
+    // and will not fail on other DOM objects (as do DOM elements in IE < 9) Array.prototype.slice = function(begin, end) {
-      // IE &lt; 9 gets unhappy with an undefined end argument end = (typeof end !== 'undefined') ? end : this.length;
+      // IE < 9 gets unhappy with an undefined end argument end = (typeof end !== 'undefined') ? end : this.length;

       // For native Array objects, we use the native slice function